kriskowal/gtor/README.md

 consumers can listen to every value that comes out of the stream.
 If multiple consumers draw data from a readable stream using `forEach` directly, each value produced by the stream will only be seen by one of the consumers.
-Signals and variables are broadcast.
+Signals and behaviors are broadcast.
 Streams are unicast.